 1961: Debut concert of “The Beatles” at the Cavern Club in Liverpool.
 John Lennon asks Brian Epstein to become their manager and they record for Parlophone but only after the Parlophone engineer George Martin said they had to fire the drummer Pete Best for his preferred choice Ringo Starr.

-1962: “Hello Little Girl is performed by the Beatles as part of their audition for Decca Records.
+1962: “Hello Little Girl” is performed by the Beatles as part of their audition for Decca Records.
 Lennon marries Cynthia Powell on 23rd August.
 The wedding is kept secret by manager Brian Epstein to avoid disappointing “The Beatle’s” fans.
 Epstein acts as best man.

 1963: Birth of his first son Julian to Cynthia at Sefton General Hospital.
 Brian Epstein urges them to keep the birth secret, like their wedding, to avoid ruining John’s rock-star image with “The Beatles” fans.
 “The Beatles” end their run at the Cavern Club after more than 300 performances.

 1964: “The Beatles” embark on their first tour of the United states.
-(February 9th and 16th) The group play on the Ed Sullivan television show twice.
+On February 9th and 16th the group play on the Ed Sullivan television show twice.
 Being asked back for a second time was extremely rare.
 In March the filming of “A Hard Day’s Night” begins.
 “Can’t Buy Me Love” reaches Number One in the U.S. pop charts.

-1965: John Lennon pens the song “Help!” which later becomes a feature film and he admits that it is a cry for help because he cannot cope with all the success the group are having.
+1965: Lennon pens the song “Help!” which later becomes a feature film and he admits that it is a cry for help because he cannot cope with all the success the group are having.
 He also writes “Nowhere Man”.
 A friend who is a dentist spikes John, Cynthia and George Harrison’s coffee with LSD and they inadvertently have their first trip.
-(August) The group meet Elvis Presley in Bel Air at his home.
+In August the group meet Elvis Presley in Bel Air at his home.
 A journalist describes John as “the fat Beatle” and this stung him so much that afterwards he ate very little.

 1966: John meets Yoko Ono for the first time at her art exhibition at the Indica Gallery in London.

-1967: Writes “I Am the Walrus”, allegedly under the influence of LSD.
+1967: He writes “I Am the Walrus”, allegedly under the influence of LSD.
 The film “Magical Mystery Tour” is shown on BBC television.
 He invites his father Fred to come and live at his home in Kenwood.

 1969: On January 30th “The Beatles” perform for the last time on the roof of their record company headquarters in London.
 The filming of “Let it Be” begins.
-Release of “Give Peace a Chance” with Yoko is released.
+“Give Peace a Chance” with Yoko is released.
 He marries Yoko Ono on 20th March in Gibraltar.

 1970: Paul admits to the press that he is quitting “The Beatles” due to personal, business and musical differences, despite having John’s assurances that John wouldn’t announce a split.
 John and Yoko check into an exclusive London clinic to try and cure their drug addiction.

 1971: John Lennon and Yoko move into the St. Regis Hotel in New York City.
-The Album “Imagine” with is anthemic title single is released.
+The Album “Imagine” with its anthemic title single is released.

 1973: John and Yoko separate for the first time since they were married and he travels to Los Angeles without her to live with Yoko’s personal female assistant.
 He describes these eighteen months as a “lost weekend”.
 His solo album “Mind Games” is released.

 1975: John and Yoko are reunited and “The Beatles” formerly break up.
-(October 9th) Birth of son Sean in a New York hospital on John’s 35th birthday.
+Birth of his son Sean in a New York hospital on John’s 35th birthday the 9th October.
 He decides to give up public life and become a “house husband”.

 1980: In August John Lennon decides to begin recording music again and his first new single “Starting Over” is released and the album “Double First” is released to an international market.